High Risk Travellers

 Some travellers including pregnant women, children and elderly or infirm travellers will have a higher likelihood of illness while aboard.
 For specific travel health information about high risk travellers please refer to the following information or discuss with one of our travel health professionals during your comprehensive travel consultation.

 Apart from the normal risk as with all other travellers, pregnant women have other potential problems when travelling.

-Elderly people and travellers with chronic medical problems like Chronic airways disease and heart problems, Asthma, Anaemia, Chronic Ear conditions, Recent surgery, unstable Diabetes etc, need extra precaution when they travel.
+Older people and travellers with chronic medical problems like Chronic airways disease and heart problems, Asthma, Anaemia, Chronic Ear conditions, Recent surgery, unstable Diabetes etc, need extra precaution when they travel.
 There may be limitations or special requirements for air travel.
-Medications need to arranged in advance, and stored properly during travel.
-They should travel to countries where there are reasonable medical facilities.
-Medical insurance for travel needs to be seriously considered.